Elevenlabs AudioNative Player

 Custom segments are primarily created by ourselves.
 They are not ready-made, selectable lists, as in the case of „segments on the market” or „life events”.
 We create them based on keywords, URLs or application names related to our product or service.

 Google Ads will display ads in different places.
 Depending on which campaign we use custom segments in.
-We can use them in ad network, Discovery campaigns, video and Performance Max
+We can use them in ad networks, Discovery campaigns, video and Performance Max

 It used to be possible to create custom segments with similar intentions or interests.
-Nowadays, we don’t have that choice: based on campaign goals and keywords, the algorithm will automatically interpret all signals and optimize its actions.
+Nowadays, we don’t have that choice: based on campaign goals and keywords, the algorithm automatically interprets all signals and optimises its actions.
 If we have previously created lists targeting custom segments with similar intent or similar interests, we don’t need to rework them.
 They will automatically transform into custom segments.

-Custom segments automatically select the audiences that best fit the needs of the campaign.
+Custom segments automatically select the audiences that best fit the campaign’s needs.
 Based on the campaign’s rate-setting strategy and goals, the system will interpret all these signals and select audiences whose characteristics will contribute to one of these goals:

 The system will also select audiences whose characteristics will contribute to one of these goals.